stevendemer/spotify-clone/README.md

 Unfortunately, it has a lot of limitations compared with the real Spotify mainly due to the API (limits on songs lists, songs don't update when playing from other device).
 I used NextAuth for the authentication with JWT to keep track of sessions.
-A NodeJS Spotify API wrapper was also used so i did not have to create a new backend on my own.
+A NodeJS Spotify API wrapper was also used so i did not have to create a new backend on my own just for the user authentication.

+* Spotify premium is need for the player to work.

 ![Screenshot 2022-08-06 at 16-35-54 Spotify 2 0](https://user-images.githubusercontent.com/47676542/183284808-87b91009-9eb7-4ed4-b921-29c63ef9e37f.png)